The Conscious Omnivore’s Guide to Snacking

 Organic meat has higher levels of beneficial omega-3 fatty acids, which can support overall health and are linked to reducing the body’s inflammatory response.

-Mighty Organic’s animals are also raised with humane animal care practices that go beyond the National Organic Standard.
-Check out Mighty’s meat origin story, which begins on millions of acres of unadulterated organic pastures on nature’s perfect farm.
+Organic Valley's animals are raised with humane animal care practices that go beyond the National Organic Standard.
+Check out this story about our Million-Acre Stewards and what life is like for our farmer-owners who care for their cows on millions of acres in the Australian Outback!

 Being from Wisconsin, I’ve been raised as a bit of a jerky snob, with our local meat markets and smokehouses that create delicious, handcrafted meat snacks.
 Mighty Organic stays true to this tradition, with each batch hand-crafted in our neighboring state of Minnesota.
 I can taste the time they spent crafting recipes and exploring new taste combinations.